SenteonLLC/senteonllc.github.io/version/latest/Main.md

 # Step 1: Install Command Center

-*Note: Senteon Recommends that you use an account with Administrator privileges to install Senteon Command Center*
+*Note: Senteon recommends that you use an account with Administrator privileges to install Senteon Command Center*

 **Steps**